All Reviewed Products Contain Paid Links To Amazon.com

 With that being said, let’s take a look at the 5 best monitor speakers for home studios.

 The Mackie CR Series CR3 also boasts an ultra wide frequency range so you can mix your with laser like precision.
 These speakers are built for work, entertainment, and whatever else you can throw at them.
 These monitors also have a sub woofer input so you can hook one up for extra bass.
 Users have quoted these monitors as having amazing sound in a small package.

 The Edifier’s are known for producing robust, full, and rich bass notes which is helpful if you’re using these monitors without a sub woofer.
 Users are saying these these are great little speakers, an awesome sound for $100, and quite possibly that these are the best speakers overall for the price.
 Check them out for yourself.

 The M-Audio AV42 uses intricate and superior wave guides to provide superior imaging and detail to your audio.
 Essentially the M-Audio AV42 gives you all the amenities of a higher end studio monitor without the massive price tag.
 Users have agreed that these studio monitors are great sound for the money.

 These professional acoustic adjustment controls allow the PreSonus Eris E4.5 to perform well in any room, so you won’t have to worry about setting up bass traps or doing any extensive sound treatment in your home studio.
-At $199 these speakers are perfect for anyone on a budget, who wants the features of a high end system.
+These speakers are perfect for anyone on a budget, who wants the features of a high end system.
 With over 194 positive customer reviews, users have reported being blown away at the excellent high range.
 Buyers have also reported that these speakers are great for TV’s as well as home studios.
-In this reguard, the PreSonus Eris E4.5 may be the most versatile option on our list.
+In this regard, the PreSonus Eris E4.5 may be the most versatile option on our list.